14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Conclusions

-The 14\hyp{}moment method appears more computationally expensive than the pressureless gas or the Euler equations, but much less demanding than the kinetic solutions.
-A comparison between the fluid and the kinetic methods is however not immediately obvious, especially when one employs a particle\hyp{}based approach, where the cost depends on the accepted level of noise.
-This is particularly true in the present case, where we do not compute a self\hyp{}consistent field, and neglect all particle collisions.

-Future studies should investigate the accuracy of the 14\hyp{}moment maximum\hyp{}entropy method in different conditions and its application to fully coupled simulations, together with some more accurate estimates of the computational efficiency.
+The 14-moment method appears to be, overall, at least 10 times more computationally demanding than the Euler equations, but up to 1--100 times less expensive than a direct kinetic simulation.
+These figures strongly depend on the number of cells, since fluid methods and the direct kinetic method scale with different powers of the number of cells.
+A comparison between the fluid and the kinetic methods is however not immediately obvious, especially when one employs a particle-based approach, where the cost depends on the accepted level of statistical noise.
+Such noise is known to have an important effect for self-consistent or collisional simulations.
+Moreover, the computational cost of particle-grid mapping constitutes a significant part of the cost of a coupled simulation.
+These points are however beyond the scope of this work.
+Future studies should investigate the accuracy and efficiency of the 14-moment maximum-entropy method in fully coupled configurations, and investigate its ability to reproduce plasma oscillations and instabilities.